benkonrath/django-iban/README.rst

 **Features:**

-* Support for all currently active IBAN countries / numbers.
+* Support for all currently active and planned to be active IBAN countries / numbers.
+* Optional validation for IBANs included the Nordea IBAN extensions.
 * Validates IBAN using the official validation algorithm.
 * Basic validation for SWIFT-BIC.
 * Python 3.2 and 3.3 support for Django >= 1.5.